 Built on the principles of speed, scale and equitable access, CEPI is supporting the research and development of a diverse portfolio of vaccine candidates based on a range of vaccine approaches.

 CEPI moved quickly and urgently to accelerate vaccine development in response to the COVID-19 crisis.
-We announced our first vaccine partnerships on 23 January 2020 when there were just 581 confirmed cases of COVID-19 globally, and swiftly built a diverse portfolio of investments in 14 COVID-19 vaccine candidates to maximise our chances of success.
+We announced our first vaccine partnerships on 23 January 2020 when there were just 581 confirmed cases of COVID-19 globally, and swiftly built a large and diverse portfolio of COVID-19 vaccine candidates to maximise our chances of success.
 Three of these (Oxford/AZ, Moderna, and Novavax) have been granted emergency use listing by the World Health Organization (WHO) and are now preventing disease and death around the world.
-A further six are still being funded by CEPI, including some second generation and variant-proof vaccines.
+A further four have been approved for domestic use.

-CEPI is also supporting the development of broadly protective coronavirus vaccines as part of its plan to minimise the risk of future epidemic and pandemic threats.
+CEPI is also the leading global funder of R&D into broadly protective coronavirus vaccines as part of its plan to minimise the risk of future epidemic and pandemic threats.